Rigaku shares slump in market debut after $863m Japan IPO

 On Wednesday, shares in Tokyo Metro popped 45% in their market debut after bagging $2.3 billion in Japan’s largest IPO in six years with the lure of sizeable dividends.

 The subway operator has slid in subsequent sessions with shares falling 5% on Friday.
-The benchmark index was down 1%.
+The benchmark index closed down 0.6%.

 Reuters